remotion-dev/remotion/packages/docs/docs/layout-utils/measure-text.md

 _Part of the [`@remotion/layout-utils`](/docs/layout-utils) package._

-Creates measure text get the true width and height of the text.
+Calculates the width and height of specified text to be used for layout calculations.
+Only works in the browser, not in Node.js or Bun.

 ## API

 This function has a cache.
-If there are two duplicate arguments inputs, the second one will return the first result without repeating the calculation
+If there are two duplicate arguments inputs, the second one will return the first result without repeating the calculation.

-The function takes five arguments:
+The function takes the following options:

 ### `text`